jonas-sk/pine-maastricht/site/content/project/conference-2019.md

         neoliberalism”) and ‘Warum Menschen sowas mitmachen: Achtzehn Sichtweisen auf das Leben im Neoliberalismus’ (“Why do people take part in it: eighteen perspectives on life in neoliberalism”)
-    - heading: 'Friederike Spiecker '
-      imageUrl: /img/friederike-spiecker-sq.jpg
-      text: >-
-        Friederike Spiecker graduated in economics from Konstanz University in 1991.
-In 1992, she joined a graduate college in Göttingen on a grant from Volkswagen for outstanding young researchers.
-She started her professional career in 1993 at the German Institute for Economic Research (DIW) in Berlin.
-Her research was on business cycles and forecasting.
-Spiecker’s current research focuses on theoretical and empirical macroeconomics and on forecasting.
-Nowadays, Friederike Spiecker works as a freelance researcher and writer on economics and as a consultant for political parties, trade unions and other organisations.
   heading: Our Speakers and Track Facilitators
 schedule:
   content: >-